-There is little doubt that when most people think of a beehive they think of a Langstroth, knowingly or otherwise.
+There is little doubt that when most people think of a beehive, they think of a Langstroth, knowingly or otherwise.
 They might have never heard that name and have no sense of its history, but the Langstroth is well-established as the most iconic of beehive designs, adorning many a photo of the countryside on a hot summer day.

 The Langstroth has defied the relentless march of so-called progress for over 150 years, by retaining its position as the most common beehive.
 This is not due to beekeepers being ignorant of new and fancy developments in "beehive technology".
 Rather, the Langstroth retains its position thanks to one simple truth - it does what it attempts to do very well indeed!

 An important note about this lesson.
-This lesson focuses on the "what" - the design and common components of the Langstroth box.
+This lesson focuses on the “what” – the design and common components of the Langstroth box.
 For each option the Langstroth offers, the beekeeper faces a decision.
-An example is the use of deep, medium or shallow boxes (described below).
+An example is the use of deep, medium, or shallow boxes (described below).
 These are described below, but that still leaves the decision of why to use each of these.
-Issues such as these (the "why") will be covered in separate lessons, with this lesson intended to position you to understand the decisions you will need to make later.
+Issues such as these (the “why”) will be covered in separate lessons, with this lesson intended to position you to understand the decisions you will need to make later.

 The Langstroth can be considered to be made up of three distinct sections (with the purpose of each component discussed below).

 The bottom board is the structure that supports the full weight of the hive and incorporates the entrance through which bees come and go.
 There are a few different types of bottom boards available, but they are either a solid bottom board or screened bottom board.
-The latter has features useful when assessing whether mites are a problem and we will be looking at this in some detail in Course 3 : A Healthy Beehive.
+The latter has features useful when assessing whether mites are a problem and we will be looking at this in some detail in Course 3: A Healthy Beehive.

-The use of a variable number of boxes in the Langstroth lend this hive design a tremendous ability to expand.
-It is simple and easy to add another box on top of the existing ones, thus adding considerable volume to your bee's living quarters.
+The use of a variable number of boxes in the Langstroth lends this hive design a tremendous ability to expand.
+It is simple and easy to add another box on top of the existing ones, thus adding considerable volume to your bee’s living quarters.

 Due to the size of the boxes and the ease with which new ones can be added, the Langstroth offers the highest honey yield of the three main types of beehives.